coq-community/coq-nix-toolbox/README.md

 Bundles are defined in your `config.nix` file.
 If you didn't change this part of the auto-generated file, you have a single bundle called "default".
 Bundles are used to create sets of compatible packages.
 You can override the version of some packages and you can explicitly exclude some incompatible packages.

 Jobs represent buildable outputs.
-You can build any package in `coqPackages` (including any package defined in your `.nix/coq-overlays` directory) with the following command:
+You can build any package in `rocqPackages` and `coqPackages` (including any package defined in your `.nix/rocq-overlays` and `.nix/coq-overlays` directories) with the following command:

 ```
 nix-build --argstr job PACKAGENAME